Avital999/Distributing-Shipments/README.md

 First tree mutation: 1984.4 <br>
 Second tree mutation: 1996.2<br>

-In the following scatter plot, we see results received from 30 running examples, for each tree mutation used.
+In the following scatter plot, we see results received from 30 running examples, for each tree mutation used. <br>
 Each point in the graph represents the ‘best fitness’ of one of the runs:<br>

 <img src="https://github.com/Avital999/Distributing-Shipments/blob/main/Results/comparing%20tree's%20mutations%20-%20scatter%20plot.png" width="500"/>